A Weaker Notion of Atomicity in Integral Domains: Sub-atomic RIDF-domains

 \begin{example}{\cite[Example~6]{L19}} Consider the integral domain $D=\Z+X\Z+X^2\Q[X]$.
 Let $0\neq f(X)\in D\setminus \{-1,1\}$.
 If the first nonzero coefficient of $f(X)$ is an integer, then $f(X)$ is atomic in $D$ by \cite[Example~6]{L19}.
 Otherwise, it is clear that $f$ will be divisible by any prime number.
 Hence, every nonzero nonunit element of $D$ has at least an irreducible divisor in $D$.
-Therefore, $D$ is a (completely) Furstenberg domain.
-However, $D$ is not a completely atomic domain.
+Therefore, $D$ is a (restricted-) Furstenberg domain.
+However, $D$ is not a sub-atomic domain.
 To prove this, let us consider the element $f(X)=a_mX^m+\cdots+a_nX^n\in D$ such that $m <n$ and $a_m\notin \Z$.
 Since the first nonzero coefficient of $f$ is not an integer, the argument noted above implies that $f(X)$ is not atomic in $D$.
 Now, let $g(X)=\frac{1}{a_m^2}X^2f(X)$.
 Then $g(X)$ is atomic in $D$, but its nonunit divisor $f(X)$ is not.
-Consequently, $D$ is a completely Furstenberg domain but not completely atomic. \end{example}
+Consequently, $D$ is a restricted-Furstenberg domain but not sub-atomic. \end{example}